Every Dermatologist I Know Swears By La Roche-Posay — Namely These 7 Products

 “I live in Colorado, and many of my patients struggle with dry skin.
 They’d moisturise with lotions and tell me that their skin still feels really dry.
 In a lot of cases, they are actually using the wrong body wash.
 The easiest thing I’d recommend is switching to this shower oil, since it moisturises while cleansing the skin.
 The formula is oil-based, so it gives you that extra moisture boost before you even exit the shower and put on body cream.
 This is a foaming oil, so it lathers up and is great at taking off makeup, dirt, and removing impurities.” — Dr. Scott Walter, MD, board-certified dermatologist

 “The Toleriane range is my favourite.
 It has proven to have microbiome-repairing properties and won’t irritate even the most sensitive skin.
 I treat a lot of patients with acne-prone skin who don’t want anything too sticky.
-This moisturiser has just the right consistency and hydrates the skin without clogging pores.
-It has niacinamide and glycerin, which soothe and help the skin retain moisture.” — Dr. Hilary Baldwin, MD, board-certified dermatologist
+This moisturiser has just the right consistency and hydrates the skin without clogging pores.” — Dr. Hilary Baldwin, MD, board-certified dermatologist

 This story was originally published on Refinery29 US.